Thank You, Col. Shoup – Santa’s Colonel and Chief Elf.

 Col. Shoup then ordered his men to take time with any child who called asking for Santa and give them the current location of Santa and his direction of flight – Always toward whatever town the child was calling from.

-Tell me that story didn’t just make you smile.
-Is there an American under 65 who doesn’t have good memories of tracking Santa via NORAD as a child?
+Now – You tell me that story didn’t make you smile… Is there an American under 65 who doesn’t have good memories of tracking Santa via NORAD as a child?

-Col. Shoup made that final muster in March, 2009 – I hope he knew just how many children he blessed since 1955.
+Col. Shoup made that final muster in March, 2009 – I hope he knew just how many children, including me, he blessed since 1955.